shannonretuerma/MarkdownPracticeNiDey/intro.md

 ####Definition of Terms

-* Swine - Lorem ipsum
+* Swine - is a generic term for "pigs"
-* Boar - Lorem ipsum
+* Boar - is the term for non-castrated male swine
-* Sow - Lorem ipsum
+* Sow - is the term for adult female swine
-* Breeder - Lorem ipsum
+* Breeder - is a type of swine that is capable of reproduction
-* Customer - Lorem ipsum
+* Customer - is the term for the consumer or buyer of swine
-* E-Commerce - Lorem ipsum
+* E-Commerce - or electronic commerce; trading or buying of services or products through the internet
-* ICS - Lorem ipsum
+* ICS - or Institute of Computer Science; blah blah with degree programs of computer science and information technology
-* UPLB PCAARRD - Lorem ipsum
+* UPLB PCAARRD - or University of the Philippines Los Banos Philippine Council for Agriculture, Aquatic and Natural Resources Research                  and Development; the partnership of UPLB and PCAARRD for blah blah
-* ASBAP - Lorem ipsum
+* ASBAP - or Accredited Swine Breeders Association of the Philippines;
-* BAI - Lorem ipsum
+* BAI - or Bureau of Animal Industry;

 ####References